Pyrix25633/inventorymanager/README.md

-# Food Manager
+# Inventory Manager

-A web application to know which products are about to expire and where they are
+A web application to know which food and books you have and where they are